+3GPP TSG SA has agreed that the solution for Modified PRINS functionality, as specified by SA3 group in TS 33.501 for Release 18, can be applicable to Release 16 and 17 deployments, as per the attached CR.

+The protocol implementation as specified by CT4 group in TS 29.573 has also been approved.

-enable the desired functionality on N32 interconnect, i.e. intermediaries are able to be informed about errors on N32f, send errors themselves as well as originate applicative requests over N32f.
+These enable the desired functionality on N32 interconnect, i.e. intermediaries are able to be informed about errors on N32f, send errors themselves as well as originate applicative requests over N32f.

 It is the understanding of 3GPP TSG SA that these modifications enable GSMA to endorse deployment of PRINS for interconnect scenarios, in which an intermediary, especially a Roaming Hub, is required.

+Additionally, 3GPP TSG SA wants to provide, on behalf of SA3, the following answers to GSMA 5GMRR: